Introduction

 Advice on Getting Stuck

-Getting stuck on an issue is part of being a programmer.
-It happens to everyone at every level.
-The only thing that changes is the difficulty of the question being tackled.
-Part of learning how to be a better developer is accepting this frustration and learning how to find help, ask targeted questions, and determine when you need to take a walk around the block to clear your head versus being truly stuck on something.
+Getting stuck on an issue happens to every programmer at every level.
+The only thing that changes as you become more experienced in your career is the difficulty of tackling the question.
+Part of learning how to be a better developer is accepting this frustration, finding help, asking targeted questions, and determining when the best course of action is to step away from the computer and walk around the block to clear your head.

 The good news is that whatever error you are having, it is likely that you are not the first!
-Copy and pasting your error into a search engine like Google or DuckDuckGo will typically bring up something from StackOverflow or a personal blog detailing the exact same issue.
-In fact, experienced programmers often joke that the only thing that separates them from junior programmers is their ability to Google more quickly towards an answer.
+Copy and paste your error into a search engine like Google or DuckDuckGo; it will typically bring up something from StackOverflow or a personal blog detailing the same issue.
+Experienced programmers often joke that their ability to Google more quickly towards an answer is the only thing that separates them from junior programmers.
 There is some truth to this.

-Not everything you read online can be trusted, of course, and with experience you will develop the context to see how the pieces of Django and code in general fit together.
+You can only trust some of what you read online, of course, and with experience, you will develop the context to see how the pieces of Django and code fit together.

-What to do if you are stuck on something in this book?
-As a first step, I recommend carefully checking your code against what is in the book.
-If still stuck, you can look at the official source code which is available on GitHub.
+What do you do if you are stuck on something in this book?
+First, carefully check your code against what is in the book.
+If you’re still stuck, you can look at the official source code, which is available on GitHub.
 A common error is subtle white spacing differences that are almost impossible to detect to the naked eye.
-You can try copy and pasting the official source code if you suspect this might be the issue.
+You can try copying and pasting the official source code if you suspect this might be the issue.

-The next step is to walk away from the computer for a bit or even sleep on the problem.
-It’s amazing what a small amount of rest and distance will do to your mind when it comes to solving problems.
+The next step is to walk away from the computer or even sleep on the problem.
+It’s incredible what a small amount of rest and distance will do to your mind when solving problems.

 There are two fantastic online resources where the Django community gathers to ask and answer questions.
-The first is the official Django Forum and the second is the Django Users Google Group.
-Both are a good next step if you need additional help.
+The first is the official Django Forum, and the second is the Django Users Google Group.
+Each is an excellent next step if you need additional help.

 Community

-No matter what your level of technical expertise becoming involved in Django itself is a great way to learn, to meet other developers, and to enhance your own reputation.
+Regardless of your level of technical expertise, becoming involved in Django is a great way to learn, meet other developers, and enhance your reputation.

 Conclusion